neilpa/go-stl/README.md

 # stl

-Simple STL file decoder in Go.
+Simple go library for decoding binary and ASCII STL files as well as binary encoder.